our team

 Managing DIRECTOR

 Gyan is currently studying medicine, and works part-time for Yalari with the Indigenous boys at Riverview and Shore.
-Through working for Yalari he has come to see how transformative a good education can be, not only for the individual, but for the communities they are a part of – he wholeheartedly believes that education is the vehicle for intergenerational change.
+Through working for Yalari he has come to see how transformative a good education can be, not only for the individual, but for the communities they are a part of – he wholeheartedly believes that education is a vehicle for intergenerational change.

 He has also seen first-hand that the stories of these students is rarely smooth sailing, they face several challenges both during and after school, those of which can often hinder their experience and prevent them from maximising their full potential.